Clifden: Events

 The Connemara Pony Show is organised by the Connemara Pony Breeders' Society and has been held on the third Thursday in August since 1924.
 Since 1947 the show has been held in Clifden.

 Community Arts Week in late September offers poetry reading, lectures, recitals and traditional music.
 The festival was first started by teachers in Clifden Community School in 1979 to bring creative arts into the classroom.

 During the Omey Island Races, horse racing occurs on the beach.

 Religion

 Clifden lies within the Roman Catholic Diocese of Tuam and the Church of Ireland Diocese of Tuam, Killala and Achonry, and its Omey Union Parish.
 Clifden has two churches: St. Joseph's (Roman Catholic), completed in 1879, and Christ Church (Church of Ireland), built in 1853, replacing an earlier structure dating to 1810.

+The St. Patrick Orthodox Mission, part of the Russian Orthodox Church Outside of Russia, was opened in October 2023.

 Sports

-As far as Gaelic games are concerned, Clifden is home to Naomh Feichin's Galway GAA club.
+The local Gaelic Athletic Association (GAA) club, Naomh Feichin's GAA, won the Galway Junior Football Championship in 2022.
 Clifden is also home to the Connemara Blacks, a rugby team that draws team members from Connemara.

+Climate

 In literature

-James Mylet's debut novel Lex is set in Clifden.
-In 2011 the British newspaper The Guardian described the novel as being set in "the fictional town of Clifden on Ireland's west coast", leading to at least one letter pointing out the inaccuracy of this statement.
+Michel Houellebecq's novel Atomised is partly set in Clifden.